Trump's Transition Team Is Tethered To Thievery (And Worse)

 - Francis Bacon

 Howard Lutnick is perhaps best known as the CEO of Cantor Fitzgerald, a financial services company that up until the morning of September 11th, 2001 occupied the particularly inauspicious real estate at the tippy-top of 1 World Trade Center.
-Up until that morning Lutnick’s name was not well known outside of Wall St. circles.
-In the weeks that followed the public got to know him as the guy who stopped the paychecks of all his recently vaporized employees before the dust had even settled around the smoking crater that used to be two of the world’s tallest buildings1.
+Up until that morning Lutnick’s name was not well known outside of Wall St. circles but in the weeks that followed the public got to know him as the guy who stopped the paychecks of all his recently vaporized employees before the dust had even settled around the smoking crater that used to be two of the world’s tallest buildings1.
 Lutnick’s company’s action left the families of his employees without expected income just as they were grappling with the trauma of losing a loved one in a terrorist attack.
 I share that factoid not because it’s particularly germane to the topic we’ll be covering here but because it effectively sets the stage as far as what kind of person we’re talking about when we talk about Howard Lutnick.

 These days Lutnick should be2 well known for managing “many” of the $118 billion3 dollars theoretically belonging to a company whose name appears in criminal indictments the world over.
 Pig butchering fraudsters, fentanyl traffickers, slave traders, Russian oligarchs, North Korean hackers, Hamas, and Hezbollah have all relied on the full faith and credit of this pile of money to ply their trade while skirting the laws created to prevent them from opening the kind of plain vanilla checking accounts the rest of us non-terrorists take for granted4.